-- The username can consist of only letters, numbers, and an underscore (). - The e-mail field is optional, but if specified, it must be a well-formed e-mail address. - The firstname and lastname fields are mandatory for the user accounts managed by Stork.
-They are optional for authentication methods provided by hooks. - The password must only contain letters, digits, @, ., !, +, or -, and must be at least eight characters long.
+- The username can consist of only letters, numbers, and an underscore (). - The e-mail field is optional, but if specified, it must be a well-formed e-mail address. - The firstname and lastname fields are mandatory. - The password must only contain letters, digits, @, ., !, +, or -, and must be at least eight characters long.